PM490/ArduinoTimeSplit/README.md

 The diagram shows the relationship between the classes part of the library.
 At the completion of each time segment _Thread or Block_, a function is called to _servicing that class_. __SvcCall__ Class provides the infrastructure for fulfilling services on time events (__TimeThread, TimeDownTimer, TimePeriod, and StatusLED__).
 Additionally, __TimePeriod__ is also serviced at the start of the period by __SvcStartCall__.

 ####indicatorLED
 When working with Arduino, is always helpful to have a simple status LED.
 As part of the implementation of Threads, the library also includes a StatusLED Class.
-The service of __StatusLED__ is explicit, providing flexibility to where in the __loop()___ should take place.
+The service of __StatusLED__ is explicit, providing flexibility to where in  __loop()___ is performed.

 The indicator works by shifting a value, providing a countable number of flashes.